 You will beed four GCSE passes at grade 4 (grade C) or above.
 These should include Maths and English, a good reference ad satisfactory interview.

 Study, Assessment and Qualifications

-Following tutor lead sessions, much of the practical work will be carried out during the college day.
+Following tutor-led sessions, much of the practical work will be carried out during the college day.
 This may include non-timetabled sessions when you are working unsupervised to further your skills.
-We encourage students to make content in their free time too.
-Finally, you will need to supplement the practical with private study to develop the planning and theory elements.
 In both years you will study core units developing your skills.
 You will then be asked to undertake a major production of your own devising.
-This final project is significant because it will be used to award the overall grade for the year.
-There are no external exams on this course.
+This final project is used to award the overall grade for the year.
+There are no external exams.

 Additional Costs and Information

 At the start of the year you will be shown how to use the online college shop.
 Here you can choose from a package of items which will enhance your studies.
 You will also be able to pay for external trips and visits as they are made available.
 We recommend you budget up to £100 a year for these extras.

 On completion of your course you may choose to progress onto these following courses